Invertigo

 Photo: Eli Duke, CC BY-SA 2.0.

-Kings Island is a 364-acre amusement park 24 miles northeast of Cincinnati in Mason, Ohio, United States.
+Kings Island is a 364-acre amusement park located 24 miles northeast of Cincinnati in Mason, Ohio, United States.
 Owned and operated by Six Flags, the park was built by Taft Broadcasting and opened in 1972.
 Kings Island is situated 860 feet southeast of Invertigo.

 Banshee